CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

-## Programmatic data encryption with Crypt4GH and _CSC encryption key_
+## Encryption with CSC encryption key- Command Line Interface

 !!! note
         Files that have been encrypted with the _CSC Sensitive Data Services public key_, can be decrypted only when imported in SD Desktop, thus using CSC Sensitive Data             Services.